ibm-cloud-docs/power-iaas/faq.md

 {{site.data.keyword.powerSys_notm}} supports multiple levels of RHEL and SLES.
 You can either use IBM provided stock Linux images with IBM Full Linux Subscription or bring your own custom Linux image with vendor-provided subscription.

-For more information about supported versions of OS, see [What versions of AIX, IBM i, and Linux&reg; are supported?](/docs/power-iaas?topic=power-iaas-powervs-faqs#os-versions).
+For more information about supported versions of OS, see [Operating systems supported in IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-operating-systems-powervs).

 ## How does third-party licensing work?
 {: #third-party}